Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Soil Moisture Tasks

 \subsection{Soil Moisture Forecasting}

-\textbf{Dataset and Problem Setting:} Soil moisture forecasting plays a important role in the remote sensing domain, enabling various applications such as optimizing crop management, planning irrigation schedules, and improving drought monitoring and mitigation strategies \cite{dubois2021short,togneri2022soil}.
-In this downstream task, we aim to evaluate the ability of models to forecast soil moisture estimates.
-Specifically, we seek to predict soil moisture at a given location at an arbitrary future time based on past satellite imagery, weather and soil moisture observations.
-We focus on 6 Sentinel tiles (T11SKA, T10SEJ, T14SKC, T15TUH, T16SBF, T14RQT) regions (geographic locations shown in Appendix Figure \ref{fig:soil_moisure_regions}) and obtain the corresponding Sentinel2, ERA5 and SMAP ('soil\_moisture\_am' band) values for those regions at their optimal temporal and spatial resolutions.
-Our goal is to forecast SMAP ('soil\_moisture\_am' band) values at some point in the future using past context.
+\textbf{Dataset and Problem Setting:} Soil moisture forecasting plays an important role in the remote sensing domain, enabling various applications such as optimizing crop management, planning irrigation schedules, and improving drought monitoring and mitigation strategies \cite{dubois2021short,togneri2022soil}.
+In this downstream task, we aim to evaluate the ability of model's embeddings to forecast soil moisture estimates.
+Specifically, we seek to predict soil moisture at a given location at an arbitrary future time based on embeddings from past satellite imagery and weather and weather data up to that future time.
+The embeddings come from each pretraining strategy.
+We focus on the same 6 Sentinel tiles (T11SKA, T10SEJ, T14SKC, T15TUH, T16SBF, T14RQT) regions (geographic locations shown in Appendix Figure \ref{fig:soil_moisure_regions}) and obtain the corresponding Sentinel2, ERA5 and SMAP ('soil\_moisture\_am' band) values for those regions at their optimal temporal and spatial resolutions.
+Our goal is to forecast SMAP ('soil\_moisture\_am' band) values at some point in the future using embedding from past context and weather upto forecast date.
+In this section, we explore the results of finetuning the models pretrained with the US Cropland Dataset for this task.
+For results with the Global Dataset please refer to Appendix section \ref{sec:soil_moisture_forecasting_appendix}.